City of New London Urban Forestry Revitalization Plan and Invasive Species Best Management

 Save Money and Reduce Trash (SMART)

-The City of New London has received a grant from the Department of Energy and Environmental Protection – Bureau of materials Management and Compliance Assurance – for $54,360 to study how to develop a strong waste prevention, reuse, and recycling program.
-The grant funding will assist the City in advancing its waste diversion efforts through studying how to implement a new solid waste and recycling program.
+The City of New London received a grant from the Department of Energy and Environmental Protection – Bureau of materials Management and Compliance Assurance – to study how to develop a strong waste prevention, reuse, and recycling program.
+The grant funding assisted the City in advancing its waste diversion efforts through studying how to implement a new solid waste and recycling program.
 The grant supports public information and education, as well as potential implementation of the program.
+Using data from the study, the City Council appointed a Solid Waste Advisory Task Force whose mission is to Reduce Trash, Increase Recycling, and achieve community support.

 Downtown Traffic & Parking